Ayush-Sharma410/NeuroGait/README.md

 Parkinson's Detection is an advanced machine learning project aimed at predicting Parkinson's Disease using a unique dataset with 56 parameters.
 The project employs Convolutional Neural Networks (CNN) for feature extraction and leverages XGBoost, Random Forest, and CatBoost to find the best model for accurate predictions.

 ## 💡 Why did I build this?
 Parkinson's Disease is a progressive neurological disorder that affects millions of people worldwide.
 Early detection can significantly improve the quality of life for patients.
-Motivated by the challenge and the potential impact on healthcare, I developed this project to leverage state-of-the-art machine learning techniques for early detection of Parkinson's Disease.
+Motivated by the challenge and the potential impact on healthcare, I developed this project to leverage state-of-the-art machine learning techniques for early detection of Parkinson's Disease using an unexplored dataset based on gait analysis.

 ## 📊 Dataset
 Check about the dataset in detail here : [ Gait Analysis](https://drive.google.com/file/d/1UDixzxS4d6W5YWs54aNLrlVYNePHZ7uN/view?usp=sharing)